kdharsee/kdharsee.github.io/_pages/about.md

 ---
 permalink: /
-title: "Komail Dharsee"
+title: "About Me"
-excerpt: "About me"
+excerpt: "Komail Dharsee"
 author_profile: true
 redirect_from:
   - /about/